Emanuelzinpls/script-certo/README.md

     end
 end

--- Função para mostrar hitbox
-local function showHitboxes()
+-- Função para mostrar hitboxes local function showHitboxes()
     -- Limpa as hitboxes anteriores
     for _, box in pairs(npcHitboxes) do